ignite/cli/docs/docs/07-cli.md

 continuous integration workflow.

 The "init" command will build the chain's binary and use it to initialize a local validator node.
-By default the validator node will be initialized in your
+By default, the validator node will be initialized in your
 $HOME directory in a hidden directory that matches the name of your project.
 This directory is called a data directory and contains a chain's genesis file and a validator key.
 This command is useful if you want to quickly build and